Get the Best Deal on a New or Used Vehicle

 Step 1.
 Research the Market Price

-There are many sources of vehicle pricing information, and some of them are free.
+There are many sources of vehicle pricing information, some of which are free.
 Knowing the market price of the car is critical to getting the best deal.
 Both private party sellers and car dealers normally set the price on the high side to leave room for bargaining.
 If you pay asking price, you are likely paying too much.

 An interesting new source of pricing data for new cars is Truecar.com.
 You can specify the car and options you are interested in and access data on the sale price for similar vehicles.
 This data is based on vehicle registration databases and information from financial institutions that make vehicle loans.
-The key is to find out the price that dealers are getting for the vehicle you want so you don't overpay.
+The key is to find out the price that dealers are getting for the vehicle you want, so you don't overpay.
 You can get a certificate for a guaranteed price from a dealer.
 Truecar.com gets $300 from the dealer when the car is sold through this program.

 Consumer Reports offers pricing reports on new cars with similar data for $14.
 This provides a way to get vehicle pricing information to use in the negotiation process.